a112121788/rails-guides/source/upgrading_ruby_on_rails.md

 ### Active Storage assignment behavior change

-In Rails 5.2, assigning to a collection of attachments declared with `has_many_attached` appended new files:
+With the configuration defaults for Rails 5.2, assigning to a collection of attachments declared with `has_many_attached` appends new files:

 ```ruby
 class User < ApplicationRecord